- The Fiscal

 As of late May, four pieces of legislation have been enacted to help the United States cope with the economic impact of COVID-19.
 Taken together, those acts provided relief at a cost of about $2.4 trillion, much of which has been targeted to small businesses.
 So far, federal measures to support those businesses have amounted to $760 billion; lending from the Federal Reserve will provide additional support.
 Below is a review of the elements of assistance for small businesses.

-The Paycheck Protection Program (PPP) provides federally backed loans to incentivize small businesses to maintain their payroll during the crisis; those loans would be forgivable if used for certain expenses for any eight-week period between February 15 and June 30.
+The Paycheck Protection Program (PPP) provides federally backed loans to incentivize small businesses to maintain their payroll during the crisis; those loans would be forgivable if used for certain expenses between February 15 and December 31.

 As of May 16, 4.3 million PPP loans had been issued, totaling $513 billion.
 Those loans were made to various sectors, though businesses in construction, professional services, manufacturing, and healthcare were among those that received the most funds.